 This is the topic which is discussed often enough during breaks on conferences and meetups.
 The article Configure your lambda functions like a champ and let your code sail smoothly to Production describes the topic really well.
 Please, read it, it is worth it.

-I will just mention once again, that in your lambda handler your receives two objects: event and context; and you can check what version of lambda was called (to load the corresponding configuration from S3/DynamoDB/etc) using code like this:
+I will just mention once again, that in your lambda handler you receive two objects: event and context; and you can check what version of lambda was called (to load the corresponding configuration from S3/DynamoDB/etc) using code like this:

 alias = context.invoked_function_arn.split(':')[-1] if alias == 'prod': ... else: ...

 The article is already quite long and I haven't mentioned even half of what I wanted to say.
-I will write a separate blog post on returning errors from lambdas, using API Gateway Request/Response templates and lambda proxy integration, logging in lambda world and will put the links here.
+I will be writing separate blog posts on other serverless topics.
 For now I just want to mention a couple of important features, which may be useful:

 - API Gateway caching - is a great and easy way to offload the lambda function, but remember, that it doesn't support different parameters in the same request.
 For example, the two following requests may return the same result when caching is enabled: